-For a little sweetness on your Chicago top chef tour, stop into Mindy Segal’s Bucktown restaurant HotChocolate.
-There’s a full menu of locally sourced contemporary fare — but make sure to save room for dessert.
-That’s where Mindy (winner of the James Beard Award for Outstanding Pastry Chef in 2012) shines.
-HotChocolate specialize in, you guessed in, rich and decadent hot chocolate drinks, but there’s also a full case of tempting pastries to choose from.
+For a little sweetness on your Chicago top chef tour, stop into Mindy Segal’s bakery HotChocolate.
+Mindy, winner of the James Beard Award for Outstanding Pastry Chef, is known for her out-of-this-world pastries and desserts, but the rich and decadent hot chocolate drinks at this Bucktown spot are not to be missed.
 If you’re in the Loop, satisfy your sweet tooth at Mindy’s HotChocolate Bakery in Revival Food Hall.

 And if you still have openings in your fine-dining agenda, check out more of Chicago’s top chefs and rising stars: